-Williamsport Basketball Player Awaits NBA Draft
+Williamsport Basketball Player Drafted to the Indiana Pacers

 Johnson tells us he wants to be a role model to other young people in his hometown.

-"That's the biggest part of this whole thing, you know, because that's something I'm all about.
+"That's the biggest part of this whole thing, you know because that's something I'm all about.
 Having good character, staying humble for those little kids to take after me and eventually they can live out their dreams," said Alize Johnson.